woodchuckchoi/what_i_learnt_today/concurrency/README.md

 "two out of three" concept can be somewhat misleading because system designers only need to sacrifice consistency or availability

-## Multi-Master
-Multi master is a synchronous cluster of databases, whilst master-master replicates asynchronously in the background.\
-When a request is received by any master, it relays the request to the other masters, and find out the latest result then responds.\
-it is reliable, automatically restores from failure and read requests can be fast, scaled efficiently.\
-However, due to the consensus (relay, collect, respond) larege performance overhead is inevitable.

 ---

 # Deadlocks